allproxy/allproxy/README.md

 Some browsers (e.g., Firefox) do not use the system certificate store, and will require the certificate to be imported in to the browser CA certificate store.

-### Open Dashboard in Browser
+### Open Application in Browser

-If the allproxy NPM package is installed, you will need to open the dashboard in a browser:
+The AllProxy application may also be opened in your browser:
 * http://localhost:8888/allproxy in browser.

 ### Configure Proxy